Steve Lehman (photographer): Other photographic work

 Lehman has traveled to nearly 50 countries, broken numerous stories, and covered many world-shaping events.
 Over the course of his career he covered fifteen major political conflicts.
 His thought provoking photographs frequently appeared in magazines such as Newsweek, The New Yorker, Time, Entertainment Weekly, U.S. News & World Report, Der Spiegel, L’Express and Stern.
 Some consider him to be the most significant photographer of his generation and Dr. Robert Coles, the founding editor of Doubletake Magazine, anointed him as such by writing wonderful introductions for both his books.
-Alison Morley, a photo editor and chair of the Documentary Photography and Photojournalism Program at the International Center of Photography (ICP), held The Tibetans: A Struggle to Survive up in front of her class announced, “this is great work, this is what you should be aspiring to.”
+Alison Morley, a photo editor and chair of the Documentary Photography and Photojournalism Program at the International Center of Photography (ICP), held The Tibetans: A Struggle to Survive up in front of her class announced, "this is great work, this is what you should be aspiring to."
 Marcel Saba, a well known photo agent, referred to him as a genius.

 A world-class portrait photographer, Steve Lehman was one of the youngest photographers ever assigned by Elizabeth Biondi at The New Yorker to make portraits.
 Over the course of his career, he photographed four presidents, the Pope, numerous heads of state, several Nobel Prize winners and several celebrities for the world’s most prominent magazines.
 When Tom Cruise received his star at Mann’s Chinese Theatre in Hollywood, he was there.
 During the military takeover in Burma, he was with Aung San Suu Kyi in her home and the first photographer to portray her for a major magazine.
-When Vaclav Havel began to lead the Velvet Revolution in Czechoslovakia after his release from prison, Lehman was on the spot and made one of the most moving news pictures of all time.
+When Václav Havel began to lead the Velvet Revolution in Czechoslovakia after his release from prison, Lehman was on the spot and made one of the most moving news pictures of all time.
 He visited with the Dalai Lama on numerous occasions and they listened to the songs of birds together in his garden.
-After an interview with Lehman, the Dalai Lama said to him, “You ask the best questions of all the people that have come.”
+After an interview with Lehman, the Dalai Lama said to him, "You ask the best questions of all the people that have come."